 There are age-level traditions that are carried on and looked forward to from year to year.
-The parents and students know what they can look forward to each year, in addition to some new things here and there.
+The parents and students know what they can look forward to each year, in addition to some new events introduced each year.
 These and many more exciting events will be a part of your child’s school year:

-- The Art Show: This fabulous showing of art and music is held in the Spring and includes the works of children from Mother’s Day Out through sixth grade.
+- All School Art Show: This fabulous showing of art is held in the Spring and includes the works of children from Mother’s Day Out through sixth grade.
 Students produce amazing artwork in a variety of media, including photography, ceramics, crayons, paper, clay, paint, collage and more.

 Other events scheduled for each grade level throughout the year include: